-A cerebrospinal fluid smear is a laboratory test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord and brain.
-Cerebrospinal fluid (CSF) protects the brain and spinal cord from injury.
+A cerebrospinal fluid (CSF) smear is a laboratory test to look for bacteria, fungi, and viruses in the fluid that moves in the space around the spinal cord and brain.
+CSF protects the brain and spinal cord from injury.

 How the Test is Performed